swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 > **Rationale**: Non-instance methods do _not_ have an enclosing `self` instance, which is required for the local computed property that represents `wrappedValue`.

+Property wrapper attributes can only be used on parameters in overridden functions or protocol witnesses if the original has the same property wrapper attributes.

+> **Rationale**: This restriction ensures that the call-site transformation is always the same for families of dynamically dispatched functions.

 ## Source compatibility